This study is investigating whether sheep's milk is digested differently to cow's milk in people who are dairy intolerant.

 How do I enrol?

-To ask a question or to enrol in this study, please contact the study coordinators, Amber Milan and Shikha Pundir on email@example.com or call 09 923 1151.
+Recruitment has now finished.
+To find out how the study is progressing you can contact the study coordinators, Amber Milan and Shikha Pundir on email@example.com or call 09 923 1151.

 This study is funded jointly through the Ministry of Business, Innovation and Employment to AgResearch and in partnership with the Blue River Dairy and Spring Sheep New Zealand.